kongware/ftor/README.md

 ```Javascript
 C2_(ap, ap) (C_(triple, inc)) (dbl) (sqr) (10);
 ```
-Yay, we've avoided deeply nested function calls by using the composition operator.
+Yay, we've avoided deeply nested function calls by using the composition combinator.
 But now we need to know how exactly this combinator works.

 ### Using a specific lambda